-For Retail Individual Investors
+For Individual Investors

-The Application must be for a minimum of [●] Equity Shares and in multiples of [●] Equity Shares thereafter, so as to ensure that the Application Price payable by the Applicant does not exceed ₹2,00,000.
-In case of revision of Applications, the Retail Individual Investors have to ensure that the Application Price does not exceed ₹2,00,000.
+The Application must be for a minimum of 1,200 Equity Shares and in multiples of 1,200 Equity Shares thereafter, so as to ensure that the Application Price payable by the Bidder not less than 2 lots per application provided that the minimum application size shall be above 2,00,000.
+In case of revision of Applications, the Individual Bidders, who has applied for minimum application size, not less than 2 lots per application provided that the minimum application size shall be above 2,00,000.

-For Other than Retail Individual Investors (Non-Institutional Investors and QIBs)
+For Other than Individual Investors (Non-Institutional Investors and QIBs)

-The Application must be for a minimum of such number of Equity Shares that the Application Amount exceeds ₹2,00,000 and in multiples of [•] Equity Shares thereafter.
+The Application must be for a minimum of such number of Equity Shares that the Application is for more than 2 lots and in multiples of 1,200 Equity Shares thereafter.
 An application cannot be submitted for more than the Net Offer Size.
 However, the maximum Application by a QIB investor should not exceed the investment limits prescribed for them by applicable laws.
 Under existing SEBI ICDR Regulations, a QIB Applicant cannot withdraw its Application after the Offer Closing Date and is required to pay 100% QIB Margin upon submission of Application.

-In case of revision in Applications, the Non-Institutional Investors, who are individuals, have to ensure that the Application Amount is greater than ₹2,00,000 for being considered for allocation in the Non-Institutional Portion.
+In case of revision in Applications, the Non-Institutional Investors, who are individuals, have to ensure that the

+Application Amount is greater than ₹2,00,000 for being considered for allocation in the Non-Institutional Portion.

-Applicants are advised to ensure that any single Application from them does not exceed the investment limits or maximum number of Equity Shares that can be held by them under applicable law or regulation or as specified in this Draft Prospectus.
+Applicants are advised to ensure that any single Application from them does not exceed the investment limits or maximum number of Equity Shares that can be held by them under applicable law or regulation or as specified in this Prospectus.

 The above information is given for the benefit of the Applicants.
-The Company and the Lead Manager are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Draft Prospectus.
+The Company and the Lead Manager are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Prospectus.
 Applicants are advised to make their independent investigations and ensure that the number of Equity Shares applied for do not exceed the applicable limits under laws or regulations.